gnikyt/cq/README.md

 An auto-scalling queue which processes functions as jobs.
 The jobs can be simple functions or composed of the supporting job wrappers.

-Wrapper supports for retries, timeouts, deadlines, delays, backoffs, overlap prevention, uniqueness, and potential to write your own!
+Wrapper supports for retries, timeouts, deadlines, delays, backoffs, overlap prevention, uniqueness, batch operations, job release/retry, job tagging, priority queues, and potential to write your own!

 This is inspired from great projects such as Bull, Pond, Ants, and more.